Symptoms of neurofibromatosis type 2

 In half of all cases of NF2, the faulty gene is passed from a parent to their child.
 Only one parent needs to have the faulty gene for their child to be at risk of developing the condition.

-If either the mother or father has the faulty gene, there's a 1 in 2 chance that each child they have will develop NF2.
+If either the mother or father has the faulty gene, there's a one in two chance that each child they have will develop NF2.

 In other cases, the faulty gene appears to develop spontaneously.
 It's unclear why this happens.